Areas and suburbs in San Francisco

 The hills that surround the valley give the area a feeling of removal from the urban chaos of the city.
 Properties in Noe Valley are predominantly low-rise Victorian houses, which contributes to the historic charm of the area.

-For expats who want the best sea views in the city and are willing to pay for it, Sea Cliff is the ideal location.
+For those who want the best sea views in the city and are willing to pay for it, Sea Cliff is the ideal location.
 In fact, Sea Cliff is the only neighbourhood in San Francisco that touches the ocean at Baker Beach and China Beach.

-As well as being close to the sea, residents of Sea Cliff live in close proximity to Lands End, which is a part of the Golden Gate National Park.
+As well as being close to the sea, residents of Sea Cliff live in close proximity to Lands End, which is part of the Golden Gate National Park.
 It is also close to a number of San Francisco’s top international schools.

 This is an immaculate residential suburb full of free-standing properties with a very Mediterranean feel to it.
 The properties are large and luxurious and generally come with impressive gardens and swimming pools.
 Rental properties are sought after in Sea Cliff, and expats may find it difficult to secure an apartment here, especially during the summer months.